-What is Melting Point?
+What is the Melting Point of a Substance?

-The temperature at which solid changes its state to liquid at an atmospheric pressure is called the melting point of that liquid.
+The temperature at which solid changes its state to liquid at atmospheric pressure is called the melting point of that liquid.
 This is the point at which both liquid and solid phase exists at equilibrium.
 The melting point of the substance also varies with pressure and is specified at standard pressure.

 |Name of the substance||Boiling point(K)||Melting point(K)|

 To learn more about melting point and boiling point, download BYJU’S – The Learning App.